Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If Jayesh was anti-social, the world would be a very dangerous place.
+Jayesh has won the fifa world cup 5 times with his game face alone.

-Updated on: [1/11/2025]
+Updated on: [2/11/2025]
 <!-- #jokeEnd -->